 David BreedenChef de Cuisine

 A genuine love of food and an appreciation for the communal pleasures of dining drew David to the profession.
 From the start of his career at The French Laundry, he has dedicated himself to communicating Chef Keller’s philosophy and executing his culinary vision.
-In his latest role, which he assumed in 2012, David looks forward to leading the next generation of young chefs in creating the best experiences for guests at The French Laundry.
+In his latest role, which he assumed in 2012, David leads the next generation of young chefs in making the best experiences for guests at The French Laundry.